roterdam/heron-language/HeronEngine/readme.txt

 language.

 If you have a file "config.xml" in your root directory, this can be used to control additional options of the interpreter.

+If Heron is installed via MSI the installer will creates a file association for files with the extension .heron.

 ------------------------
 About the Heron language
 ------------------------
-Heron is a simple general-purpose programming language that is designed to be used both for large software development projects and small scripting tasks.
+Heron is a simple general-purpose programming language that is designed to be used for small scripting tasks, but that can scale up easily to large software development projects.

-It is an object-oriented language influenced heavily by C++, C#, and Java.
-Other influential languages include Scala, Pascal, JavScript, ActionScript, Eiffel.
+Heron is an object-oriented language influenced heavily by C++, C#, and Java.
+Other influential languages include Scala, Pascal, JavaScript, and Eiffel.

-The language syntax is officially defined programmatically in the file grammar.txt as a parsing expression grammar (PEG).
+The language syntax is officially defined in the file grammar.txt as a parsing expression grammar (PEG).

 ---------------------